chrisdavidmills/rpi-school/physical.md

 * Flashing an LED sections.

 Watch me do each step first, then you have a go.

-### Basic notes about electronics

-1. LEDs have to be connected to a circuit in one direction — the power has to be connected to the longer leg, and the earth to the shorter leg.
-2. You also need to use a resistor, to limit the amount of current going into the LED, otherwise it will pop!
-Anything over about 50 ohms will do.
-You need to put the resistor before the LED in the circuit.
-3. The current flows from the power supply (orange, red, or yellow pin) to the ground (black pin).
-4. Always use the same colour to go from your power supply pin, and the same colour to go to your ground, e.g. blue from power, and black to ground.
-5. To work out the strength of a resistor, you need to read the coloured bands — [How to Read Axial Lead Resistors](https://www.wikihow.com/Read-Axial-Lead-Resistors) will help you out.
-For these simple LED examples, about 330 ohms is good.
-6. Using a breadboard is the easiest way to create a circuit.
-The metal strips run horizontally across the board; you can use each set of 5 holes as a connector for one part of the circuit.

 ### A slightly more complex LED sequence